-Petitioner is a Permittee under the Permit.
-It, along with the other permittees, is responsible for compliance with the Permit.
-Failure to comply with the Permit exposes Petitioner to liability under the Clean Water Act ("CWA") and the California Porter-Cologne Water Quality Control Act ("Porter-Cologne" or "Water Code"), and subjects it to potential administrative violations and lawsuits by the Regional Board, State Board and/or third parties.
-In Order WQ 2015-0075, the State Board has interpreted the Permit's discharge prohibition and receiving water limitation provisions to provide for liability in the event that discharges from MS4s, including those owned or operated by Petitioner, cause or contribute to some violation of those provisions.
-Because the Permit does not provide that the Petitioner is deemed compliant with discharge prohibition and receiving water limitations
+Petitioner is a permittee under the Permit.
+Petitioner, along with the other permittees, are responsible for compliance with the Permit.
+Failure to comply with the Permit exposes Petitioner to liability under the Clean Water Act ("CWA") and the California Porter-Cologne Water Quality Control Act ("Porter-Cologne" or "Water Code"), and subjects them to potential administrative violations and lawsuits by the Regional Board, the State Board and third parties.
+In Order WQ 2015-0075, the State Board has interpreted the Permit's discharge prohibition and receiving water limitation provisions to provide for liability in the event that discharges from MS4s, including those owned or operated by the Petitioner, cause or contribute to some violation of those provisions.
+Because the Permit does not provide that the Petitioner is deemed compliant with discharge prohibition and receiving water limitations during the development of their water quality improvement plan, the Petitioner currently are at risk to such liability.3